rainwyr/word-puzzle-421/README.md

 - Score tracking based on time and hint usage
 - Feedback for correct/incorrect answers
 - Skip functionality for difficult puzzles
+- Rating system for puzzles:
+  - Mandatory ratings for both difficulty and fun
+  - Rating submission required after each puzzle (solved or skipped)
+  - Aggregate rating display for each puzzle

 ## Setup Instructions